alexpaul/Firebase-Demo/README.md

 1. Clone this project to your machine.
 2. Using your google sign in account, navigate to the [Firebase console](https://console.firebase.google.com/u/0/) and create a Firebase project.
-3. Go through the project creation steps.
+3. Go through the project creation steps below.
 4. Download and add the ```GoogleService-Info.plist``` file to your Xcode project.
 5. At this point you will be able to successfully run this project.